terra-campaigns/unsettled/directory/Kryptwood/VillaRuins.md

 {% endcomment %}

 Close to [Hendenburgh](Hendenburgh.md).
-The Lord family was killed by the [Tyrant](TyrantsTomb.md) and his hounds.
+The Tyrant and his hounds killed the Lord family.
-Currently property of the Duke of [Deverain](../Deverain/index.md).
+Currently, the property of the Duke of [Deverain](../Deverain/index.md).

 [Beatrix](../Deverain/Beatrix.md) does not know how to read, but she has a keen sense for official documents.
 And also a sixth sense for finding them.